In 2022, tuition for full-time Good Samaritan College of Nursing and Health Science students was $13,605 a year.

 Good Samaritan College of Nursing and Health Science has the same tuition for international students as for those from out of state.

-Good Samaritan College of Nursing and Health Science does not offer on-campus housing for students, so there are no charge for dorms.
+Good Samaritan College of Nursing and Health Science doesn't provide on-campus housing for students, so there are no charge for dorms, however students should consider the cost of off-campus housing when comparing the actual cost of different colleges.

 |Total Estimated Costs|